Comfort & Joy Wreath

-I had some fun with the holiday decor at Lowe’s Canada and created this Comfort & Joy Wreath!
-A perfect way to decorate your front door and greet your guests this holiday season!
+This Comfort & Joy Wreath is a perfect way to decorate your front door and greet your guests this holiday season!

 Wreaths are such a lovely way to greet guests that arrive at your home over the holiday season.
 But sometimes it’s hard to find just the right wreath in stores, so why not make your own?
 The great thing about making your own wreath is the ability to tailor the colours and style to reflect your own home.
 And really there are no rules with wreath making because it’s all about what appeals to you!
 There are so many options.
 I find that once you have a theme and an idea of the colours you want, the rest is easy.